-Since 10 January 2020, the definition of a tax adviser under The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 ('the regulations') has changed and become wider in scope.
-The definition is now:

-'a firm or sole practitioner who by way of business provides material aid, or assistance or advice, in connection with the tax affairs of other persons, whether provided directly or through a third party, when providing such services.'
+The definition of a tax adviser under The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 ('the regulations') changed to become wider in scope in January, 2020.
+The definition is now: 'a firm or sole practitioner who by way of business provides material aid, or assistance or advice, in connection with the tax affairs of other persons, whether provided directly or through a third party, when providing such services.'.

-All sole practitioners, freelancers and firms (we will refer to these ways of practising collectively as 'firms' throughout) should have regard to this guidance, to determine whether they are a tax adviser as now defined in the regulations.
+All sole practitioners, freelancers and firms (we will refer to these ways of practising collectively as 'firms' throughout) should use this guidance to determine whether they are a tax adviser as now defined in the regulations.
+It will also help you understand your obligations and how to comply with them.
+We may have regard to it when exercising our regulatory functions.